panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 `calculate.call(this)` executes `calculate` function as usual, but additionally modifies the context to a value specified as the first parameter.
 Now ` this.numberA + this.numberB` is equivalent to `numbers.numberA + numbers.numberB`.
 The function returns the expected result `5 + 10 = 15`.

-Another solution, slighly better, is to use an arrow function:
+Another solution, slightly better, is to use an arrow function:

 ```javascript
 const numbers = {